 - Step 3 – Hassle-Free Tax Prep: This is where the magic happens.
 Your accountant will work with you to ensure your tax return is accurate and uncovers all the best opportunities for savings and deductions.

-- Step 4 – Review Draft & Payment: You will receive your draft tax return typically within 5 business days following submission of your questionnaire and uploading of all documents.
-You only pay us once your tax return is ready to file.
+- Step 4 – Draft Complete & Payment: Your accountant completes your draft tax return and sends it to you to review.
+You only pay us after your draft tax return is complete.

 - Step 5 – You’re Done!
 Once you submit your payment, your accountant files your taxes and you can relax.
 In fact, you can breathe easy for the rest of the year, too – we will keep you posted on important tax news that affects US expats.